upper waypoint

 Elsie Saldaña touches her son’s urn at her home in Clovis on April 16, 2024.
 Saldaña keeps his ashes close and talks to him regularly.
 (Florence Middleton)

 Roaring applause at the end confirmed for Saldaña what she’d always known: The stage is where she belongs.
-She basked in hugs and high fives and was already thinking about adding new choreography, improving her performance could be better.
+She basked in hugs and high fives and was already thinking about adding new choreography, improving her performance so it could be better.
 There’s always next time.

 A person wearing a white rhinestone cowboy costume.